CSV Import

 Your CSV file may contain several columns that you may or may be want to import to RSLog.
 Review the preview table and for those CSV columns that should be imported, open the dropdown and confirm the data they carry.
 For example, in the screenshot shown above, the following data mapping is shown:

-- CSV column "Depth (ft)" is mapped to the RSLog column "Depth*",
+- CSV column "HOLE_ID" is mapped to the RSLog column "Test Hole Name",

-- CSV column "To (ft)" is mapped to the RSLog column "To", and
+- CSV column "SAMP_TOP" is mapped to the RSLog column "Depth", and

-- CSV column "Recovery (%)" is mapped to the RSLog column "Recovery".
+- CSV column "SAMP_REF" is mapped to the RSLog column "Sample No".

-Once filtering and data mapping is completed, click Import button to initiate the importing process.
-RSLog saves your column mapping and automatically loads the same settings next time you upload a CSV file.
+Once filtering and data mapping is completed, click Import button to initiate the process.
+RSLog saves your column mapping and automatically loads the same mapping next time you upload a CSV file.

 Bulk Import

-If your borehole data is primarily stored in CSV format, the following illustrates the most efficient way to import your data to RSLog:
+If your CSV file includes data for multiple boreholes, the following steps illustrate the most efficient way to import your data to RSLog:

 1. Import the List of Boreholes